parachvte/luban-print-settings-docs/EN/model_structure/magic_spiralize.md

 ### **Usage**
 Spiralize mode is common among many slicers.
 It is also known as "vase mode" sometimes, because it is a good way to print vases.
 Spiralize Outer Contour has the following effects:
 * Prints extremely fast.
 * The surface becomes very smooth.
-There is no [Z seam](../troubleshooting/seam.md) any more where it moved to the next layer if [Smooth Spiralized Contours](smooth_spiralized_contours.md) is enabled.
+There is no [Z seam](../troubleshooting/seam.md) any more where it moved to the next layer.
 * The model will not be very strong.
 If the model is too big, it tends to split due to [warping](../troubleshooting/warping.md).
 * It is difficult to get the print to be watertight if it is large.